 In 2011, the Toreros chalked up a 9-2 campaign including a 7-1 conference mark.
-The 2011 was ranked nationally 15th in run defense (113 ypg), 13th in pass efficiency defense, 4th in sacks (3.64 pg), and 16th in 3rd down percentage defense (32.2 percent).
+The squad ranked 15th nationally in run defense (113 ypg), 13th in pass efficiency defense, 4th in sacks (3.64 pg), and 16th in 3rd down percentage defense (32.2 percent).

-During Sumrall's first season as defensive coordinator in 2010, the defense ranked first in scoring defense (16.1 ppg), total defense (265 ypg), run defense (67.1 ypg), and third down conversions (31.7%) in league play.
-The defense also ranked second in the conference in pass defense (197.9 ypg).
+In Sumrall's first season as defensive coordinator in 2010, the defense ranked first in scoring defense (16.1 ppg), total defense (265 ypg), run defense (67.1 ypg), and third down conversions (31.7%) in league play, and was also ranked second in pass defense (197.9 ypg).

-In 2007 Sumrall coached defensive end Eric Bakhtiari who was a 2007 Walter Camp First Team All American and an AP First Team All American in the Football Championship Subdivision.
-Bakhtiari also earned honors as a finalist for the Ted Hendricks Award, Pioneer Football League Defensive Player of the Year, and USD's Defensive MVP.
+In 2007 Sumrall coached defensive end Eric Bakhtiari who was a 2007 Walter Camp first team All American and an AP first team All American in the FCS.
+Bakhtiari also earned honors as a finalist for the Ted Hendricks Award, PFL Defensive Player of the Year, and USD's Defensive MVP.
 Bakthiari's season totals for 2007 were 76 tackles, 24.5 tackles for loss, and 20 sacks.
-The 20 sacks led the FCS for sacks in the 2007 season.
+The 20 sacks led the FCS for the 2007 season.
 Sumrall also oversaw the development of defensive tackle Alex Rice who was tabbed as USD's Most Improved Defensive Player of the Year by the Torero's coaching staff.

-Sumrall spent two seasons (2005-2006) serving as the defensive graduate assistant at his alma mater, the University of Kentucky.
+Sumrall spent two seasons (2005-2006) serving as the defensive graduate assistant at his Alma Mater, the University of Kentucky.
 In 2006 Kentucky recorded an 8-5 record and finished the season with a victory over Clemson in the Music City Bowl.
 While at Kentucky he worked with the linebackers and the secondary.